The 6 Most Common Car Dashboard Warning Symbols You Need To Know

 6. Tire Pressure Symbol:

-The tire pressure symbol, also known as low tire pressure light or tire-pressure monitoring systems (TPMS) symbol, has a yellow exclamation point between brackets symbol.
+The tire pressure symbol, also known as low tire pressure light or tyre-pressure monitoring systems (TPMS) symbol, has a yellow exclamation point between brackets symbol.

 This symbol shows that the pressure of one or more tires is either too low or too high and must be addressed.
 A normal tire pressure should be between 30 and 35 psi (pounds per square inch).